microsoft/AirSim/docs/settings.md

 ## Changing Flight Controller
 The `DefaultVehicleConfig` decides which config settings will be used for your vehicles.
 By default we use [simple_flight](simple_flight.md) so you don't have to do separate HITL or SITL setups.
 We also support ["PX4"](px4_setup.md) for advanced users.

-## LocalHostIp Setting
-Now when connecting to remote machines you may need to pick a specific ethernet adapter to reach those machines, for example, it might be over ethernet or over wifi, or some other special virtual adapter or a VPN.
-Your PC may have multiple networks, and those networks might not be allowed to talk to each other, in which case the UDP messages from one network will not get through to the others.

-So the LocalHostIp allows you to configure how you are reaching those machines.
-The default of 127.0.0.1 is not able to reach external machines, this default is only used when everything you are talking to is contained on a single PC.

 ## PX4 and MavLink Related Settings
 These settings define the Mavlink SystemId and ComponentId for the Simulator (SimSysID, SimCompID), and for an optional external renderer (ExtRendererSysID, ExtRendererCompID)